ultrazohm/ultrazohm_sw/docs/source/hardware/altium/ordering_at_JLC/ordering_at_JLC_docs/LCSC_Part_Number.rst

 Adding the LCSC Part Number
 ============================

-LCSC is JLC's supplier for components.
-These can be found in `JLC's component library <https://jlcpcb.com/parts>`__.
+LCSC is the supplier for `JLC's component library <https://jlcpcb.com/parts>`__.
 There, every component has a unique part number called **JLCPCB Part #** (formerly also LCSC Part #).
 This number is going to be important for the BOM, since you can only use these components for a SMT assembled PCB.
 Therefore, every component of the UltraZohm library has a parameter called **LCSC part number** that later needs do be included in the BOM.